If you’ve never traded with option order flow or dark pool prints before, you’ve been trading blindly.

 Late Buy -> Bullish Sentiment

-Dark pool prints traded above the open of the current trade day are highlighted in red and imply bearish sentiment, which means an institution sold the stock before it decreased in price the following day.
+Dark pool prints traded above the open of the current trade day are highlighted in red and imply bearish sentiment, which means an institution sold the stock before its price decreased the following day.

 Late Sell -> Bearish Sentiment